 Working along sports figures who I hired such as former heavy weight boxing champion of the world Larry Holmes, as well as several Philadelphia Phillies players including Larry Bowa and Mickey Morandini, provided me with the experience to partner with celebrities.
 The role also presented the opportunity to develop impactful communications pieces and pitching stories to the media.
 Ready for my next challenge, I answered a blind ad for a communications manager.

 Wood Food Service Management (now Sodexo), a Mid-Atlantic contract food service provider for multiple lines of business, hired me as their communications manager.
 It was an industry I knew little about (other than being a waitress in college.)
 I learned how to write for the hospitality industry, while promoting onsite restaurants and retail operations.
-I researched content, interviewed operators, clients and their customers for articles, press releases and crisis communications including contracts, labor relations and foodborne illness media statements.
+I researched content and interviewed operators and clients for articles, press releases, and crisis communications, including contracts, labor relations and foodborne illness media statements.
 During that time, I cultivated relationships with key editors across the country who covered food service, higher education, corporate dining, senior living and healthcare.
 My efforts resulted in record publicity.
 I also served on the marketing teams that developed our first retail brands and new corporate newsletter.

 One of my favorite projects was serving on the executive committee of FoodShare, a major fundraiser for Pennsylvania and New Jersey food banks.
 Attendees enjoyed a chefs’ showcase featuring 150 award-winning presentations, a vendor show and the culinary talents of celebrity chefs.
 My experience in communications was also sought out by the Marketing 101 team that developed a two-day training course to assist managers and chefs in marketing their onsite dining operations to customers.
 I was proud to receive Wood’s company awards for both FoodShare and Marketing 101.